FAQ

 When and how will I know if I am accepted?

-The UTHealth Houston MSA Admissions Committee meets on a rolling basis January through July.
+The UTHealth Houston MSA Admissions Committee meets on a rolling basis.
 When a final decision has been made, the applicant will receive an official decision letter sent via e-mail.
+Students are either accepted, wait-listed, or denied admission.

 I just received my acceptance letter.
 What do I do now?

-Begin gathering the required immunization records, student insurance information, etc. There are instructions for submitting your required documents after accepting your admission.
-Read your letter carefully noting the deadline to accept the applicant’s admission.
+Begin gathering the required immunization records, apply for FAFSA, and consider living arrangements and transportation to and from the medical center and surround hospitals in the Greater Houston area.
+There will be instructions for submitting required documents after accepting your admission.
+Read your letter carefully noting the 14 calendar days an applicant has to accept the program’s offer of admission.

 Can I work part-time while I am in the program?

-Due to the intensity of the program, students generally do not have time to work while they are enrolled.
+Due to the intensity of the program, students do not have time to work any job while they are enrolled.

 What can I do to make myself a more attractive candidate for admission?